pivotal/docs-tap/scst-store/use-external-database.hbs.md

 - Gather the connection information for the external PostgreSQL database:

    1. Database Instance Connect Endpoint
-   2. (Optional if TLS is enabled and certificate is self signed) CA Certificate that signed the certificate
+   2. CA Certificate for the DB instance TLS certificate (if applicable)
    3. Database Credentials
    4. Name of the database to use